Trustee Samuel Patterson

 In 1995, Mr. Patterson became Chairman, CEO, and sole-owner of Veridyne, Inc.In 1998, Veridyne graduated from the U.S. Small Business Administration’s 8(a) program.
 Veridyne currently provides integrated logistic services, information and data management services to the U.S. Maritime Administration, USDA, FDA, and CACI.
 In an effort to take better advantage of the explosive growth of the internet, in 1998, Mr. Patterson established Applied Digital Solutions, Inc. (ADS), a wholly-owned subsidiary of Veridyne, Inc. ADS’ focus is internet consulting, software design and development, networking, and customized training.
 ADS’ client list includes the Commonwealth of Pennsylvania, State of MD, DuPont, Lockheed-Martin and the Center for Medicaid and Medicare Services.
 During his tenure as company President, Veridyne, Inc. has become a $14 million dollar company with eleven locations in five states and field operations world-wide.
 In early 2002, ADS was merged back into Veridyne, Inc.

 Mr. Patterson is active in civic and fraternal programs providing mentorship for inner city youths.
 For programs such as “Guide Right” and Young Black Leaders, he has been instrumental in the development and funding of computer laboratory facilities and scholarships.
-In 1999, Mr. Patterson and his wife Deidre donated $250,000 to their alma mater, Cheyney University.
-The gift is the largest gift from an Alumnus in the School’s history.
+In 1999, Mr. Patterson and his wife Deidre '84, donated $250,000 to their alma mater, Cheyney University.
+The gift is one of the largest gifts from an Alumnus in the School’s history.
 Mr. Patterson’s professional and civic affiliations include the Wharton Alumni Association, Cheyney University Alumni Association, Kappa Alpha Psi Fraternity, the Men of BACA, and he sits on the board of the Center for Literacy.
 In addition, he has received numerous awards including “Entrepreneur of the Year” from Ernst and Young and recently named “Minority Small Business Person of the Year” by the U.S. Small Business Administration.
 In 2000, the Pennsylvania State System of Higher Education presented Mr. and Mrs. Patterson with the coveted Eberly Award for Community Service.
 In 2001, Sam and Deidre Patterson donated $50,000 to Simon Gratz High School to establish a Robotics Institute.